vbookshelf/Chat-with-a-Gemini-powered-AI-Influencer/README.md

 A simple python Jupyter notebook workflow to simulate a chat with an AI Healthcare Influencer named Molly.
 Molly specializes in mental health for high stress professions.
 She is chatting wih a fireman named Jack.

-The LLM is Google Gemini Flash.
-The chat workflow includes photo sharing.
-The LLM can run Google searches via function calling.
+- The LLM is Google Gemini Flash.
+- The LLM can run Google searches via function calling.
+- The chat workflow includes photo sharing.
+- Gemini is multimodal.
+It can see all photos that Molly has in her photo roll.
+It can also see all photos that are shared during the chat.

 <br>